google/starlark-go/doc/spec.md

 As a result, Starlark has no need for classes, exceptions, reflection, concurrency, and other such features of Python.

+Starlark execution is _deterministic_: all functions and operators in the core language produce the same execution each time the program is run; there are no sources of random numbers, clocks, or unspecified iterators.
+This makes Starlark suitable for use in applications where reproducibility is paramount, such as build tools.

 ## Contents